harriswe/FuelFinder-Houston/README.md

 ## How to Run
 1. Clone the repo: `git clone [repo-link]`
 2. Install dependencies: `pip install -r requirements.txt`
-3. Open the notebook in Jupyter: `fuelfinder_houston.ipynb` (may require debug based on version).
+3. Open the notebook in Jupyter: `FuelFinder - Houston.ipynb` (may require debug based on version).
 4. Run all cells to generate the data and CSVs.
 5. View the Tableau above.